-In January 2006, we adopted the reissued Statement of Financial Accounting Standards ("SFAS") No. 123(R), "Share-Based Payment," resulting in \$6.8 million of stock-based compensation expense related to stock options.
-The new accounting requirements treat options granted to all retirement-eligible employees as being immediately vested; as a result, the stock option expense recognized in the first quarter is disproportionate to the \$19 million expected for the full year 2006.
-In addition to stock option expense, compensation expense of approximately \$1.3 million related to restricted stock units ("RSUs") and restricted stock was also recognized in the first quarter of 2006.
+In January 2006, we adopted the Statement of Financial Accounting Standards ("SFAS") No. 123(R), "Share-Based Payment," resulting in approximately \$11 million of stock-based compensation expense related to stock options during the first six months of 2006.
+The new accounting requirements treat options granted to all retirement-eligible employees as being immediately vested; as a result, the stock option expense recognized in the first six months is disproportionate to the \$19 million expected for the full year 2006.
+In addition to stock option expense, compensation expense of approximately \$1.3 million related to restricted stock units ("RSUs") and restricted stock was also recognized in the first six months of 2006.
 Expenses related to stock-based compensation are recognized in corporate expense and segment operating income, as appropriate.